ucan-wg/spec/README.md

 >
 > — Joe Armstrong, Code Mesh 2016

 A Subject MUST be referenced by [DID].
 This behaves much like a [GUID], with the addition of public key verifiability.
-This unforgeability prevents malicious namespace collisions which can lead to [confused deputies].
+This unforgeability prevents malicious namespace collisions which can lead to [confused deputies][confused deputy problem].

 ## 3.3 Resource